Code-Screen/Code-Screen.github.io/docs/intro.md

 <p>

-The goal of these developer docs is to give you all the information and guidance you need to create custom assessments on CodeScreen and to start using the CodeScreen API.
+The goal of these docs is to provide will all the information and guidance you need when using the CodeScreen platform.

 * [Creating Custom Assessments](concepts.md)
 * [CodeScreen API](auth.md)